 How we test USB Wi-Fi adapters

 Testing was done for throughput using NetPerf software.
 A desktop with a Gigabit Ethernet port (10/100/1000) is used to send the data via a wired connection to the router.
 Three test runs were done on each wireless adapter at each of the 2.4 GHz and 5 GHz frequencies, at three distances: close, far and fringe, with the highest throughput of each parameter reported.
-The router used is the Asus AC1900P, our choice for the Best Budget Gaming Router.
-The throughput is tested at a “close” 8’ (2.4m) distance with direct line of sight, and also at a “far” 30’ (9.1m) distance with an obstructing floor and wall in the way, as well as some metal ductwork intervening.
-For this revision, we added tests in a Wi-Fi “fringe” location, that we started using for our Best Wireless Extender Buying Guide, except we did not plug in an extender to make the wireless connection more challenging for the wireless adapter and to test their antennas.
+The router used is the ASUS RT-AX88U, our top gaming router.
+The throughput is tested at a “close” 8’ (2.4m) distance with direct line of sight, and also at a "far" 30’ (9.1m) distance with an obstructing floor and wall in the way, as well as some metal ductwork intervening.
+For this revision, we added tests in a Wi-Fi "fringe" location, that we started using for our best wireless extender, guide except we did not plug in an extender to make the wireless connection more challenging for the wireless adapter and to test their antennas.

 Some online stores give us a small cut if you buy something through one of our links.
 Read our affiliate policy for more info.